 Detailed Centre Analysis

-Success is Perth's clear top performer and should be the first choice for most candidates.
+Cannington is Perth's top performer by a wide margin and should be the first choice for most candidates.
 Located in the southern suburbs, the test area features well-planned residential streets with wide roads, good visibility, and manageable traffic levels.
 Roundabouts are present but tend to be single-lane and straightforward.
 The suburban layout gives candidates room to demonstrate their skills without the pressure of congested traffic or complex intersections.

 Key tips from successful candidates: